Solbergelva

 Solbergelva is a village in Drammen municipality in Buskerud, Norway.
-The village lies north of Drammenselva, approx. 5 miles west of Bragernes square, between Åssiden in the east and Krokstadelva in the west with Solbergfjellet north.
-It is part of Drammen municipality and has about 6.000 inhabitants in 2017.
+It lies north of Drammenselva, approximately five miles west of Bragernes, between Åssiden in the east and Krokstadelva in the west with Solbergfjellet north.
+In 2017, Solbergelva's population was about 6,000.

-In the center of Solbergelva lies Solberg skole, Killingrud ungdomsskole, Solbergsentret, Solberg sport-og kultursenter, sports facilities, Solberg kapell and Solberg spinderi.

-Annually Solbergelva hosts Solbergfestivalen, its own festival at the end of May.
+In the center of Solbergelva lies Solberg skole (school), Killingrud ungdomsskole, Solbergsentret (shopping center), Solberg sport-og kultursenter (sports and cultural center), sports facilities, Solberg kapell (chapel), and Solberg spinderi.
+Solbergelva hosts Solbergfestivalen, its own festival at the end of May each year.
 Solberg SK is one of the leading bandy teams in Norway.

 History

-The name stems from the farm Solberg and describes in part a hill where the sun goes down.
+The name stems from the farm Solberg and partly means a hill where the sun goes down.

 Solberg spinderi

 Solberg Spinderi was founded in 1818 under the name Drammens Bomuldsspinneri.
-The enterprise was founded by Hovel Helseth and three other Drammen merchants who were supporters of the lay preacher Hans Nielsen Hauge.
-In 1821 the company moved to Solbergelva in order to be able to take advantage of hydropower resources.
+The enterprise was founded by Hovel Helseth and three other Drammen merchants who were supporters of Hans Nielsen Hauge, a lay preacher.
+In 1821, the company moved to Solbergelva in order to be able to take advantage of hydropower resources.

-The history of Solbergelva is closely linked to the company Solberg Spinderi, which for many years employed a substantial part of the local workforce and were responsible for the development of housing for the employees.
-Around the company there was a separate community with schools, chapels, housing and social care.
-Solberg spinderi is one of Norway's oldest companies and is still located in Solbergelva.
+The history of Solbergelva is closely linked to Solberg Spinderi, a company which for many years employed a substantial part of the local workforce and were responsible for the development of housing for the employees.
+Near the company there was a separate community with schools, chapels, housing, and social care.
+Solberg spinderi is one of Norway's oldest companies and is still in Solbergelva.